Location: Lyttleton Terrace

 - 80 additional new Victorian Government jobs from various departments and agencies.

-Staff will be moved to other commercial buildings in central Bendigo.
+Staff are expected to be moved to other commercial buildings in central Bendigo.
 Relocating whilst demolition and construction takes place is part of the cost of the project.

 Construction is expected to begin in 2019 and be completed in 2022, subject to a range of approvals.